-THE Ministry of Education’s plan to include participation in co-curricular activities as one of the criteria in awarding government scholarships shows the government’s ever growing commitment in improving educational quality to develop quality human resources in an effort to speed up social change, and shape a population that is productive and to become movers of a modern economy.
+The Ministry of Education’s plan to include participation in co-curricular activities as one of the criteria for awarding government scholarships demonstrates the government’s growing commitment to improving educational quality.
+This aims to develop quality human resources, expedite social change, and cultivate a productive population that can drive a modern economy.

-Co-curricular activities — what colleges used to call extra-curricular activities — develop leadership, time management, teamwork, interpersonal communication, and other skills the employers may value when making hiring choices.
-These experiences and activities outside of the classroom are directly related to their career development in the future.
-In essence, the co-curricular programming promotes students participation in activities that supplement developmental goals through issue-oriented and educational programmes, and skill-building opportunities.
-In these settings, the students can learn a wide range of professional, leadership, and life skills.
+Co-curricular activities — formerly known as extra-curricular activities — foster leadership, time management, teamwork, interpersonal communication, and other skills that employers may value when making hiring decisions.
+These experiences and activities outside the classroom are directly related to students' future career development.
+Essentially, co-curricular programming encourages students' participation in activities that enhance developmental goals through issue-oriented and educational programmes, as well as skill-building opportunities.
+In these environments, students can acquire a wide range of professional, leadership, and life skills.

-The school holds Co-curricular Activities on Thursdays (for Upper Primary) and Saturdays (for Lower Primary and Secondary).
+The school holds Co-curricular Activities on Tuesday (for Upper Primary) and Thursday (for Lower Primary and Secondary).
 The clubs are listed below.

 Through the Physical Education (P.E.) programmes, students develop an understanding of the importance of physical well-being.
 It also widens their experience in physical activities and develops group co-operation, communication and physical fitness.